 How podcasting became the medium for the people

-In a nutshell, they were the product of a chance meeting in Boston between a software developer and a longtime NPR Radio host.
+In a nutshell, they were the product of a chance meeting in Boston between a software developer and a longtime NPR host.
 Those two people, Christopher Lydon and Dave Winer, respectively, break down the origins of podcasting for us today.

-Tracing it all the way back to 2003, Winer remembers trying to "find new forms of human expression using technology," which led him to approaching Lydon to collaborate on an "MP3 audio file that can be syndicated."
+Tracing it all the way back to 2003, Winer remembers trying to "find new forms of human expression using technology," which led him to approach Lydon to collaborate on an "MP3 audio file that can be syndicated."

 — Produced by Beza Seife

 Miss an episode of CBC q?
 Download our podcast.